yashjariwala/YaruisFrontEnd/README.md

 - Fixed glitches.

-- On the Sign up page added a checkbox which lets you have the same Billing address as Shipping address
+- On the Sign up page added a checkbox which lets you have the same Billing address as Shipping address.

+- Sign up page edited and made as multi Step form page for a cleaner look.

 ## Project made by Yash Jariwala